PROuserR/Smart-Calculator/README.md

-# Smart-Calculator
+# Smart-Calculator 🧮
-Advanced Calculator using Python and Sympy library
+Advanced Calculator using Python and Sympy library which solves your daily math problems.

 <img src="Screenshots/Capture1.PNG">
 <img src="Screenshots/Capture2.PNG">
 <img src="Screenshots/Capture3.PNG">

+# Features 🎇
+1. Calculates any given expression
+2. Can compute the following operations:
+    - Diverative and Integral
+    - Summation
+    - Limit
+    - Factor and Expand expressions
+3. Solves equalites and inequalties
+4. Graphs functions on a coordinate system
+5. Converts an image to text (if image has clear text)

-# Installation
+# Installation 💻
 Clone the repo:
 ```sh
 git clone https://github.com/PROuserR/Smart-Calculator